Mackenziecastin/frank/README.md

 Your input files should be CSV files containing:
 - A URL column with tracking parameters
 - Required metrics columns (Leads, Spend, Net Sales Amount, Order ID)

+The application uses a built-in partner list file for VLOOKUP operations.
+This file contains:
+- Affiliate ID
+- Affiliate Name
+- Account Manager Name